Nigeria Travel Advice

 In Febuary 2017, a Boko Haram suicide bomber detonated a device at the Dalori quarters mosque in Maiduguri, during the morning prayers, killing one person.

 In January 2017, a young girl detonated a suicide vest in Nigerias University of Maiduguri.
 At least four people were killed during this attack and 15 others seriously injured.
 Although nobody has yet claimed responsibility for this attack, it is likely that the armed terrorist organisation Boko Haram are behind the suicide bombing.
 Boko Haram have a tendancy to use young boys and girls for suicide bombing attacks.

 Civil unrest has increased in many parts of Nigeria in recent years.
 Protests are known to turn violent quickly and without warning.
 You are strongly advised to take strict security measures wherever you travel inside of Nigeria and be vigilant at all times.
+There have been regular protests carried out by the Islamic Movement of Nigeria (IMN) since 2018 in Abuja, some can turn violent so monitor local news and avoid demonstrations.
 It is advised that those travelling in Nigeria do so with a Close Protection Officer at all times.

 There are also high crime rates in most places of Nigeria.
 Pick pockets often target visiting foreign nationals as their perceived wealth makes them an attractive target.

 Other crimes such as robberies and kidnappings have become increasingly common in Abia, Edo and Anambra States, particularly along the Enugu-Awka-Onitsha expressway in Anambra State.

 Nigeria gained independence from the United Kingdom in 1960 but has maintained strong diplomatic relations and is a member of the Commonwealth since its independence.
 The country also participates in both the African Union and the United Nations.
 Nigeria has played a central role in the ECOWAS efforts to end the civil war in Liberia.